golang-migrate/migrate/database/clickhouse/README.md

   * This mode splits the migration text into separately-executed statements by a semi-colon `;`.
 Thus `x-multi-statement` cannot be used when a statement in the migration contains a string with a semi-colon.
   * The queries are not executed in any sort of transaction/batch, meaning you are responsible for fixing partial migrations.
 * Using the default TinyLog table engine for the schema_versions table prevents backing up the table if using the [clickhouse-backup](https://github.com/AlexAkulov/clickhouse-backup) tool.
 If backing up the database with make sure the migrations are run with `x-migrations-table-engine=MergeTree`.
-* Clickhouse cluster mode not officially supported, because not covered by tests right now, but you can try enable `schema_migrations` table replication:
+* Clickhouse cluster mode is not officially supported, since it's not tested right now, but you can try enabling `schema_migrations` table replication by specifying a `x-cluster-name`:
-  * When `x-cluster-name` specified, `x-migrations-table-engine` also should be specify.
-Read about [replicated table engines](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/replication/#table_engines-replication).
+  * When `x-cluster-name` is specified, `x-migrations-table-engine` also should be specified.
+See the docs regarding [replicated table engines](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/replication/#table_engines-replication).
-  * `x-cluster-name` param only specify `schema_migrations` table replication by given cluster.
-You should still write your migrations so that the application tables are replicated within the cluster.
+  * When `x-cluster-name` is specified, only the `schema_migrations` table is replicated across the cluster.
+You still need to write your migrations so that the application tables are replicated within the cluster.